Ex-Baltimore Mayor Catherine Pugh pleads guilty to federal charges involving 'Healthy Holly' children's book

 EX-BALTIMORE MAYOR CATHERINE PUGH INDICTED ON FEDERAL CHARGES RELATED TO SELF-PUBLISHED CHILDREN'S BOOKS

 The Pugh saga put Baltimore back on the map as a city ripe with corruption.
-Pugh's "Healthy Holly" book scandal consumed Maryland's largest city, which is facing a number of different problems, including a soaring crime rate and an illegal drug problem.
+Pugh's "Healthy Holly" book scandal consumed Maryland's largest city, which has been facing problems including a soaring crime rate ans illegal drugs.
 Pugh was the third Baltimore mayor to face sustained calls to resign.

 In early April, Pugh took a leave of absence from the mayor's office.
 Her break was blamed on poor health following a bout of pneumonia, and her lawyers described the 69-year-old as too fragile – mentally and physically – to make any "major decisions."
 She stayed holed up in her three-story home for nearly a month.
 Frustrated residents and even some members of her own party grew weary of her open-ended retreat and demanded she either step up or step aside.

-Soon thereafter, FBI and IRS agents raided Pugh's offices, homes and other locations, seizing money transfer receipts, a laptop, compact discs and a $100,000 check from the University of Maryland Medical System.
+Soon thereafter, FBI and IRS agents raided Pugh's offices, homes and other locations, seizing money-transfer receipts, a laptop, compact discs and a $100,000 check from the University of Maryland Medical System.

 Among other things, the indictment against Pugh accused her of claiming taxable income in 2016 of $31,020, with $4,168 tax due, "when in fact, Pugh's taxable income was $322,365, with an income tax due of approximately $102,444.

-Pugh's books include "Healthy Holly: Exercising is Fun" and "Healthy Holly: Fruits Come in Colors like the Rainbow."
+Pugh's books have included "Healthy Holly: Exercising is Fun" and "Healthy Holly: Fruits Come in Colors like the Rainbow."
 Most were sold directly to nonprofits and foundations that did – or tried to do – business with the state or with Baltimore.

 When Pugh finally resigned on May 2, Silverman read a statement from the first-term mayor that said she was "sorry for the harm I have caused to the image of the city of Baltimore and to the credibility of the office of the mayor.
 Baltimore deserves a mayor who can move our great city forward."